HomePage Path

 Tickhill Castle is located in the village centre, off Castle Gate.
 7 miles south of Doncaster, on the A60.

 The site is owned by the Duchy of Lancaster and is visible from the road.
-Due to monument repair works (phase 2), the castle will not be open to the public, for the usual one day this year.
+Sunday 8th June 2:00-4:30pm, was the open day for 2014.

 Car parking is by the side of the road.